2020/21 Portland Arts & Lectures

 Presented by Literary Arts

-Welcome to the registration page for the second evening of the 2020/21 Portland Arts & Lectures season: Madeline Miller.
-After her talk, Madeline Miller will be joined in conversation with Omar El Akkad.
+Welcome to the registration page for the third evening of the 2020/21 Portland Arts & Lectures season: Ibram X. Kendi.
+After his talk, Ibram X. Kendi will be joined in conversation with Chabre Vickers.

 If you are a 2020/21 Portland Arts & Lectures season subscriber, please login with your email and password; if you have not yet registered for a virtual lecture, please register here.